WS02 - How to make collaborative robots more collaborative for real environments

 Focus

-• Learning from demonstration (LfD) of complex manipulation tasks
+• Learning from demonstration (LfD) for complex industrial tasks

-• Force control strategies for human assistance and HRI (Human–Robot Interaction)
+• Force control strategies for human–robot interaction and assistance

 Contact for more details